 Postpartum psychosis occurs after childbirth in 1-2 mothers out of 1000 births, although occasionally psychosis can begin during pregnancy.
 The symptoms most often begin within the first 2 weeks postpartum, and can include delusions, hallucinations, delirium, and paranoia.
 At times the woman loses complete touch with reality.
 Psychosis is a medical emergency that requires immediate and thorough assessment, intervention, and treatment.
 Although the symptoms of psychosis are severe and present great risk, perinatal psychosis is treatable and women are capable of full recovery.
 Perinatal psychosis is a temporary illness that needs to be looked at differently than chronic psychiatric disorders.
 This difference must be understood as women are assessed, defended, and evaluated for crimes committed during a temporary delusional state.
 Legal insanity definitions can be misleading because the woman may at moments be able to differentiate right from wrong, yet in the delusional state be influenced by extreme compelling thoughts, hallucinations or commands which instruct her to harm her baby.
 PSI works to increase public and professional understanding that perinatal psychosis, while it presents a serious and immediate potential for harm, is treatable and temporary.

-While PSI cannot provide psychiatric or legal evaluation in individual cases, we can provide compassionate understanding to confused or grieving families, and support to incarcerated mothers through our Pen Pal Network for Incarcerated Women.
+While PSI cannot provide psychiatric or legal evaluation in individual cases, we can provide compassionate understanding to confused or grieving families, and support to incarcerated mothers.
 Further, we can help legal and health care providers better understand perinatal mental illness and provide adequate care.
 We can assist those who are supporting individual cases by sharing information, data, and rationale for just and fair treatment.
 And we can provide resources to psychiatric and legal professionals who are knowledgeable in the field of Perinatal Mood Disorders.